-The Ordinance on Parking and Traffic is published in the University Calendar.
+The Policy on Parking and Traffic is published in the University Calendar.

 Where restricted use applies, signage is in place to inform you of any regulations.
 Please make sure you're eligible to park before doing so.
 For more information on what parking is available, see our where to park page.

 Parking permits must be clearly displayed on the passenger side of the front windscreen.
 By purchasing a permit, it does not guarantee you a space.

 By opting in to the scheme you enter in to a contract with the University for the provision of a service, namely parking.
 The University will collect the following data in order to provide that service under contract.